Carlo Tagnin: Playing career

-While at Inter, Tagnin was part of the starting eleven of Helenio Herrera's Grande Inter side which won the UEFA Champions League final in 1964, during which he demonstrated his excellent man-marking abilities against Real Madrid's star player Alfredo Di Stefano.
+While at Inter, Tagnin was part of the starting eleven of Helenio Herrera's Grande Inter side which won the European Champions Cup final in 1964, during which he demonstrated his excellent man-marking abilities against Real Madrid's star player Alfredo Di Stefano.
 With Inter he also won two Serie A titles, in 1963 and 1965, as well as a second European Cup in 1965, and the 1964 Intercontinental Cup, making 56 appearances (36 in Serie A), and scoring 1 goal, which came in Serie A.

 Managerial career

 Tagnin later worked as a coach, beginning his managerial career with Albese (1972–73), and later coaching Savona (1973–74), the Inter Youth Side (1975–83), and the Alessandria Youth Side (1983–85), before leading the senior side for the 1985–86 Serie C2 season.

 Death

 Tagnin died of osteosarcoma on 13 March 2000, in his hometown of Alessandria, at the age of 67.
 In a 2004 interview with l'espresso, his former Inter teammate Ferruccio Mazzola suggested that his death was associated with health-damaging performance-enhancing drugs that were allegedly given to the players of the Grande Inter side under manager Helenio Herrera.